EngYork/C-presentation/C programming.md

 # The most fascinating thing you can do in C

 In my opinion, the most interesting thing you can do in C is memory manipulation.
 But what is memory?
 Modern systems have all sorts of memory right?
-You have storage, you have cache, random access memory (RAM), non volatile random access memory (NVRAM), video random access memory (VRAM) and the list goes on.
+You have storage, cache, random access memory (RAM), non-volatile random access memory (NVRAM), video random access memory (VRAM) and the list goes on.